downplay/jarl-react/README.md

 * Better errors on stringification failure to debug state problems
 * Breaking: Rename withRouting->withNavigate.
 This HOC only injects a `navigate` function so the name was confusing
 * Add a new withState HOC to inject the current route's state
 * Added many tests!
+Including E2E tests with cypress
 * Started writing some proper documentation, updated README a bit
-* Switched to custom build of `url-pattern` to support named wildcards
+* Switched to custom build of `url-pattern` to support named wildcards with syntax: `/*:name`

 ### 0.2.0